 - Elevate the status of MSU’s global mission.

 - Tap into campus resources in international programming.

 - Capitalize on opportunities to leverage external resources and partnerships.

 - Be a force in developing global research project priorities, and influence high-level strategies to address them.

 Working with faculty who have passion and determination, the Academy for Global Engagement will propel great thinkers on MSU’s campus to contribute solutions to the grand challenges of the 21st century.

-The creation of the fellowship program and its sustained success has been in part due to the generous financial support, positive advocacy, and involvement from the leadership of the College of Agriculture and Natural Resources, the College of Engineering, the Office of the Provost, and International Studies and Programs.
+The creation of the fellowship program and its sustained success has been in part due to the generous financial support, positive advocacy, and involvement from the leadership of the College of Agriculture and Natural Resources, the College of Engineering, the College of Natural Sciences, the Axia Institute, the Office of the Vice President of Research and Graduate Studies, the Office of the Provost, and International Studies and Programs.